-Certain line items have been expanded or combined in the presentation of the 2019 condensed consolidated balance sheet, condensed consolidated statement of income and comprehensive income and condensed consolidated statement of cash flows to conform to the 2020 presentation.
+Certain line items have been combined in the presentation of the 2019 condensed consolidated balance sheet and condensed consolidated statement of income and comprehensive income to conform to the 2020 presentation.

 USE OF ESTIMATES

 The preparation of financial statements in conformity with U.S. GAAP requires that we make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
 While we believe that the estimates and related assumptions used in the preparation of the consolidated financial statements are reasonable, actual results could differ from those estimates.
 The use of estimates is or could be a significant factor affecting the reported carrying values of flight equipment, acquired contractual rights, deferred income taxes, accruals and reserves.
 In developing these estimates, we are required to make subjective and complex decisions that are inherently uncertain and subject to material changes as facts and circumstances change.